-A bible study class is held every Thursday from 10- noon in the fellowship room.
+A bible study class is held every Thursday from 1:30pm- 3pm in the Lounge.

 Irondequoit UCC is home to a number of fellowship groups developed and nurtured by members of our congregation.
 Fellowship groups include Ruth Circle, Men’s and Women’s Breakfast groups, Dinner groups and Discussion groups (book review, special interests)

 Members of our chuch may volunteer their time and service on chuch teams supporting the "health" of our church.
-These teams include Leadership, Outreach, Children and Youth Ministry, Worship Ministry ( Faith, Celebration and Traditional Services), Caring Connection , Facilities and Finance, Endowment , and Hospitality.
+These teams include Leadership, Outreach, Children and Youth Ministry, Worship Ministry ( Faith, Celebration and Traditional Services), Caring Connection , Facilities, Finance, Endowment , and Hospitality.

 IUCC support the UCC's five (5) Outreach programs that have an impact at the local, state, national and global level.